cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

 i.e. it involves an integral over the Brillouin zone of a Dirac delta function that picks out the contribution of electronic states ε<sub>k</sub> at energy E.

 Calculation of the DOS is straightforward with quantum-ESPRESSO, and involves three distinct steps:
-1. The ground state electronic charge density is computed with `pw.x` self-consistently (SCF), as before, on a sufficiently dense k-point grid.
+1. SCF calculation with `pw.x`.
+The ground state electronic charge density is computed with `pw.x` self-consistently, as before, on a sufficiently dense k-point grid.
-2. A non-self-consistent (NSCF) calculation is performed using `pw.x` over a much denser k-point grid and over a larger range of bands (to cover the energy range we are interested in).
+2. NSCF calculation with `pw.x`.
+A non-self-consistent (NSCF) calculation is performed using `pw.x` over a much denser k-point grid and over a larger range of bands (to cover the energy range we are interested in).
-3. The DOS is computed using the `dos.x` code by carefully integrating the above expression.
+3. DOS calculation with `dos.x`.
+The DOS is computed using the `dos.x` code by carefully integrating the above expression.

 In practice the integral is replaced by a sum over (special) k-points: